Pond Aeration

 Freshwater Aeration

-The process of increasing or maintaining the oxygen saturation of water in both natural and artificial environments.
 Aeration techniques are commonly used in pond, lake, and reservoir management to address low oxygen levels or algal blooms.

 Pond Treatment Process

 Our pond treatment process is desirable over anaerobic digestion because it is fast, odor-free, and prevents the need for any solids removal procedures.
 Aerobic digestion is desirable over DAF systems because it eliminates the need for costly chemical use and disposal.
-ClearBlu uses a unique aeration technology known as microbubble aeration, to achieve an aquatic environment that supports a bacteria population capable of complete digestion.
-This is the key difference over conventional technologies.

 • Higher and faster removal rate of BOD and TSS